heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > of higher-order functions, one could impose even more structure by using
 > modules and functors.

-This sounds like a so-called _tagless final_ solution.
+This sounds like a so-called _final encoding_.
 (Akin to MTL style type classes known from Haskell.)

-Yes, tagless final offers an alternative encoding to initial algebra semantics.
+Final encodings are indeed an alternative to the initial encoding we use in the paper.

-Mitch Wand argues in "Final Algebra Semantics and Data Type Extensions" (Sect.
-7) that final algebras is an extension of initial algebra semantics that offers benefits for specification and implementation.

-We have added a discussion of the relation to final tagless techniques to the related work section.
+We have added a discussion of the relation to final techniques to the related work section.

 > CONCLUSION
 >